vigou3/emacs-modified-macos/content/_index.md

 [German](https://extensions.libreoffice.org/extensions/german-de-de-frami-dictionaries);
 [Spanish](https://extensions.libreoffice.org/extensions/spanish-dictionaries).

-To use the dictionaries, copy the files in the `Dictionaries` directory of the disk image to `~/Library/Spelling`.
+To make use of the dictionaries, copy the files in the `Dictionaries` directory of the disk image to `~/Library/Spelling`.
 If needed, create a symbolic link named after your `LANG` environment variable to the corresponding dictionary and affix files.
 For example, if `LANG` is set